Voting Record — John Gummer MP, Suffolk Coastal (10249)

 Commons12 Oct 2004Civil Partnership Bill [Lords] minorityaye Rebel

-28 May 2004Became a member of the Ecclesiastical Committee
+28 May 2004Became Member, Ecclesiastical Committee

 Commons17 Sep 2003Deferred Division — Implementation and Compliance of the Common Fisheries Policy Majorityno Rebel